 The Group's existing long-term loan agreements and bond documentation include certain financial covenant clauses and other obligations and representations, the violation of which could lead to an event of default and acceleration of repayment of the loans and bonds issued.
 While the Group has not breached such provisions in the past, its ability to comply with covenants and restrictions contained in the loan agreements and bond documentation may be affected by events beyond its control, including prevailing economic, financial, legal, and industry conditions.
+For example, high and volatile energy prices may have adverse effect on the Group's EBITDA, but in combination with the need to ensure large gas reserves in the inventory for prolonged time period may increase Group's net debt and therefore also a risk to breach the covenants.
 If these obligations were to be breached, the creditors involved would be able to declare an event of default pursuant to the relevant loan agreements and bond documentation and require prepayment of the entire outstanding loan amounts and redemption of the outstanding bonds.
-Due to the cross-default clauses in the loan agreements and bond documentation, the Group might need to refinance a substantial part of its outstanding debt.
+Due to the cross-default clauses in the loan agreements and bond documentation a substantial part of its outstanding debt.
 The ability to raise funding for the refinancing of bank and market debt or negotiate other terms with existing lenders might be limited, thus causing significant going concern risk for the Group.